Mazda 6 Acceleration Hesitation

 If the electronic throttle control system is not working properly, it can cause the engine to hesitate when accelerating.
 This is because the system is not able to regulate the amount of air entering the engine correctly.
 As a result, the engine does not receive enough air and cannot produce enough power.

-Manufacture Setting Gas Pedal Delay
+Manufacture Setting Accelerator Delay

 In an effort to improve fuel economy, many carmakers are introducing systems that shut down the engine when the car is idling.
 Mazda's system is called i-stop, and it's designed to restart the engine quickly and smoothly when you take your foot off the brake pedal.